 Brief history lesson: LCD technology is what totally replaced CRT.
 This brings up the first issue; this shouldn't have happened.
 LCD taking over for lower end markets is fine, but it's not really suitable for any enthusiast gaming or movie/TV watching.
 A much better technology was proposed to succeed CRT, and that was FED or Field Emission Display.
 SED, or Surface-Conduction Electron-Emitter Display, was born of this.
 Both technologies are far superior to LCD in virtually every way, quite close to OLED in fact with some benefits.
 They are like CRT taken to another level: Rather than having a single cathode ray tube (CRT), both FED and SED utilize a matrix of tiny CRTs for each individual pixel.

-Self-illuminating pixels, which SED/FED and OLED technology offers, is the best type of display.
+Self-illuminating pixels, which SED/FED and OLED technology offer, is the best type of display.
 It gets you true blacks, since the pixels will emit no light in black scenarios, thus they also bring much higher (virtually infinite) contrast ratios.
 Unlike LCD which uses a static edge-mounted or back-mounted light to power the display, making it impossible to properly display blacks and greatly limiting contrast.
 SED/FED would have been a much more real looking display, more like a window than a screen, also the natural evolution of CRT.

 A prototype Canon SED TV in 2006.